Spatial adaptation in heteroscedastic regression: Propagation approach: Theoretical study

 \subsection{SMB and the bias-variance trade-off}

-In~\cite{SV} it was shown that the small modeling bias \( (SMB1) \) condition \eqref{smbj} can be obtained from the ``bias-variance trade-off'' relations.
-Notice that our set-up includes the set-up from \cite{SV} as a particular case.
+It was shown in~\cite{SV} that the small modeling bias (\( SMB1 \) here) condition given by~\eqref{smbj} can be obtained from the ``bias-variance trade-off'' relations.
+Notice that our set-up includes the set-up from \cite{SV} as a particular (\( p=0 \), \( \delta =0 \), \( \s(\cdot) \equiv \s \) is a known constant) case.
 To prove that the similar relation holds in the present case we need the following definition.
-Given a point \( x \) and the method of localization \( w \), for any \( j = 1, \ldots, p \) the ``ideal adaptive bandwidths'', see \cite{LepMamSpok97}, \cite{LepSpok97} is defined as follows:
+Let the basis be polynomial.
+Given a point \( x \) and method of localization \( w \), for any \( j = 1, \ldots, p \) the ``ideal adaptive bandwidths'', see \cite{LepMamSpok97} and \cite{LepSpok97}, is defined as follows:

 where \( C_j(w) \) is a constant depending on the choice of the smoother \( w \),